-A FamilySearch Fan Chart view of your family tree has more features than you may realize.
-Discover why the fan chart on this free genealogy website provides insights into where you should spend your time when doing genealogy research.
+The Fan Chart view has more features than you may realize.
+Discover why this feature on FamilySearch provides insights into where you should spend your time when doing genealogy research.

 What is the FamilySearch Fan Chart?

 FamilySearch was the first to release a fan chart for online family trees.
 Their interactive family tree helps us visualize multiple generations in a condensed way.
-This is vastly different than a traditional pedigree chart.
+This is vastly different than a traditional pedigree family tree.

-The fan chart looks just like a handheld device waved back and forth to cool a user.
-The difference is that instead of using lace or decorating art, a FamilySearch fan chart showcase ancestral lines.
+This family tree looks just like a handheld device waved back and forth to cool a user.
+The difference is that instead of using lace or decorating art, this family display showcases ancestral lines.

 At the bottom center of the fan is the main person on the family tree.
 The subject's spouses and children are shown below that circle, while the ancestors appear in rings above.